cBournhonesque/lightyear/crates/replication/replication/src/REPLICON_INTEGRATION.md

 Rollback via `write_history` → `StateRollbackMetadata` → `check_rollback` is not triggering.
 Possible causes:

 - `PredictionManager.rollback_policy.state` may not be `RollbackMode::Check` — verify it's set correctly during test setup
-- `PredictionResource.link_entity` may point to the wrong entity
+- the application may not contain the global `PredictionManager` resource
 - `ServerMutateTicks.last_tick()` may not be advancing (replicon may not be calling `confirm()` in the test stepper's transport path)
 - `check_received_replication_messages` uses `ClientMessages.received_count()` which may not reflect messages received through the lightyear transport bridge